The-Ardly374/Forge-Dev-Kit/readme.md

 ## Design Documents

-These are design docunents for FDK approved gametypes:
+These are design documents for FDK approved gametypes:

  - [Fury](design-docs/fury.hs.md)